The Philosophy of DeadPool:

 But if you kept pushing all the way through to the core, it seemed to land somewhere in the realm of – well, some kind of spirituality.

-In the case of DeadPool, we could describe it as something closer to apophatic mysticism.
+This new style of classical, though, is also new and different.
+There’s a different attitude, and culture, and method.
+It’s not about blind faith.
+It’s something closer to apophatic mysticism.
 It’s finding the Real by backing away from everything that’s phony.
-Like Richard Rose described, it’s searching for Truth by backing away from Untruth.
+As Richard Rose described, it’s searching for Truth by backing away from Untruth.
 Hinduism would describe it as “neti neti,” or “neither this, nor that.”
 It’s not moving closer to what you think it is; it’s backing away from the bull.
 It’s the way of the skeptic.
 It’s less of Mama June after hot yoga, more of something like Jnana Yoga.

 Of course, for DeadPool, it was the way of wisdom by way of the Abyss.
 He went through the Abyss, and beyond.
 It’s a route that looked nihilism straight in the eye, penetrated to its core, found the antidote that rendered it harmless, and came out the other side.